-- A minimum of 2 to a maximum of 6 semesters on a full-time basis or in the modular Executive MBA; - A minimum of 4 to a maximum of 8 semesters on a part-time basis.
+- a) A minimum of 5 to a maximum of 6 semesters on a full-time basis; - b) A minimum of 6 to a maximum of 8 semesters on a part-time basis.

 Under no circumstances can the duration of study be longer than 12 semesters.